sofyacalvin/ECE3400-Group3/docs/labs/lab1.md

 ```

 ### Reading the value of a potentiometer via the serial port
 The next step was to test out using analog inputs.
 We used a potentiometer and a resistor to make a variable voltage input to the analog A0 pin on the board.
-Here is our setup:

-!! add diagram here
-!! add picture here

 To see the value of the input in real time we used the serial monitor, which allows us to print a value from the board to the screen.
 To do this we added this to the code:

 ```
 Serial.println(voltage);